 Members of the Honours Committee are expected to maintain the utmost confidentiality and discretion commensurate with their role.
-They are also expected to be ambassadors for the work of the Royal College, supporting, explaining and reinforcing the Royal College strategy to promoting those exceptional individuals for national or other honours.
+They are also expected to be ambassadors for the work of the Royal College, supporting, explaining, and reinforcing RCEM's strategy in promoting those exceptional individuals for national or other honours.